happner/happner/docs/autoload.md

 The mesh resolves where the 'irrigation-controller' module is defined and then loads the config suite called 'spray-mate-v2.0' from the `happner.js` file contained there.

-Alternatively, this uses the autoload config without running the autoload recurse:
+Alternatively, this uses the autoload a config without running the autoload recurse:

 ```javascript
 meshConfig = {